 Hazar Tuna holds 15 years of professional experience.
 After completing his studies at Üsküdar American High School, he graduated from Purdue University, Department of Computer Engineering in 2005.
-He completed his Executive MBA at Boğaziçi University in 2012.
-Mr. Tuna started his career in the Corporate Risk Services Department at Deloite Denetim in 2006.
+He completed his Executive MBA at Boăazici University in 2012.
+Mr. Tuna started his career in the Corporate Risk Services Department at Deloitte Denetim in 2006.
 He took part in independent information systems audits at banks and information systems risk security and Sarbanes-Oxley audit-related work in the real sector.
-Mr. Tuna continued his career in the Information Technologies Audit Department at Yapı Kredi Bankası from 2008 to 2013. İn addition, he conducted pilot installation work of the au-dit workflow software program, which was designed for alt worklow soluble program, which was designed to use within the entire UniCredit Group, playing a key role in shaping the final version thereof.
-Having served as the Certified Information Systems Auditor (CISA), Cer-tified Internal Control Professional (CICP), ISO 27001 In-formation Security Management System, and ISO 22301 Business Continuity Management System Chief Auditor, Mr. Tuna has been the Internal Control Director at KKB since April 2013
+Mr. Tuna contin-ued his career in the Information Technologies Audit Department at Yapı Kredi Bankası from 2008 to 2013.
+In addition he conducted pilot installation work of the audit workflow software program, which was designed for use within the entire UniCredit Group, playing a key role in shaping the final version thereof.
+Having served as the Certified Information Systems Auditor (CISA), Certified Internal Control Professional (CICP) ISO 27001 Information Security Management System, and ISO 22301 Business Continuity Management System Chief Auditor, Mr. Tung has been the Internal Control Director at KKB since April 2013